 ‘Weighing about 37 kilograms, this large block of copper is known as an ox-hide ingot because the shape resembles an ox-skin stretched out to dry.
 This was the standard shape for the transportation of copper in the mediterranean region between round 1600 and 1200 BCE and is thought to have made the ingots easier to carry by hand or stack in the ships hold for transportation.’

 As the contemporaneous tweet below indicates, my initial impression of the object was of a combination beauty and pragmatism.
-This encounter, in part thanks to the curatorial notes, also prompted more abstract thoughts of collaboration, cooperation, progress, mobility, fungibility and storage.
+This encounter also prompted, thanks in part to the curatorial notes, more abstract thoughts of collaboration, cooperation, progress, mobility, fungibility and storage.
 The theme of transformation is also present in the previous and present shape of the copper, the impact of time and environment on its surface, and in its ever-rediness to be transformed into an infinite number of shapes in the future.

 On a visit to the Cyprus Museum in Nicosia I had found a range of mini ingots on display, but no large scale versions.